-This tract is located in a rural area of Hill County Montana and not highly visible from a county road.
+This tract is located in a rural agricultural area.
 The state land does not provide any unique scenic qualities not also provided on adjacent private lands.
-The proposal does not include any on-the-ground activities, so there would be no change to the aesthetics.
+The proposal does not include any on-the-ground activities, so there would be no change to the aesthetics in either alternative.